 The pride of the town of Sinj

 Keeper of patriotism.
 Memorial of history.
 Symbol of heroes.
 The embodiment of folk.
 Cultural oasis.
 There are not enough words to describe this ceremony held in the town of Sinj, on the first Sunday in August.
-To bring you its meaning, we will start from the historical context without which the game would not exist.
+We will start from the historical context without which the game would not exist to bring you its meaning.

 It is a knight’s tournament, Alka.
 It is held to commemorate the battle of Sinj conducted within the Second Ottoman-Venetian War (1714th-1718th) between the Republic of Venice and the Ottoman Empire.
-In 1715 the largest Ottoman army (60,000 soldiers and 16,000 additional troops) came together with the intention to win back Sinj so they could reach other territories by the sea.
+In 1715 the largest Ottoman army (60,000 soldiers and 16,000 additional troops) came together intending to win back Sinj so they could reach other territories by sea.
 With a crew of just 733 and 110 people in the Sinj fortress, they stood up for their home.

 The Turks demanded the surrender of the city, but the brave people of Sinj refused it.
-Six days later the fortress of Sinj was under artillery strikes, with the strongest attack occurring on August 14 , when the serascher-pasha Mehmed Pasha Ćelić commanded onslaught: countless pedestrians, horsemen, whom he removed from their horses to help in the attack, and subsidiary company were attacking the fort, but the defenders were quite successful in defending themselves.
+Six days later the fortress of Sinj was under artillery strikes, with the strongest attack occurring on August 14, when the searcher-pasha Mehmed Pasha Ćelić commanded onslaught: countless pedestrians, horsemen, whom he removed from their horses to help in the attack, and subsidiary company were attacking the fort, but the defenders were quite successful in defending themselves.

 The miracle above the city

 After extensive fighting in the night from 14 to 15 August Pasha pulled his army back to Bosnia.
 Yet even today it is not clear why.
 There are several theories: lack of food, water, artillery, discord among the Turkish soldiers, the occurrence of dysentery, approaching auxiliaries’ Venetian army.
-It was obvious that Pasha expected a brief and efficient siege, not thinking it would meet such high resistance.
+Obviously, Pasha expected a brief and efficient siege, not thinking it would meet such high resistance.

-Since then they run the Alka, in which riders (alkars) on horseback, in full gallop, with a 3 meters long spear try and target a iron knocker hung on rope.
+Since then they run the Alka, in which riders (alkars) on horseback, in full gallop, with a 3 meters long spear try and target an iron knocker hung on the rope.
 The winner of the tournament is the one who in three races gathers the largest number of points.